 The same can be said for sprucing up our savings, investment, and retirement plan.
 Had we focused more consistently on them, we could be more confident in our strategies and more prepared when facing one of life’s biggest challenges: making sure we don’t run out of money before we run out of time.

 Don’t Beat Yourself Up – Look Forward

 If you find yourself in this situation (and face it, many of you do!), be assured that you have plenty of company.
 There are many reasons besides procrastination for spring cleaning and for freshening and dusting off your retirement plan and portfolio.
-These could include a job change, divorce, family death, business sale, inheritance and more.
-It could just be confusion because there are so many options out there, and no shortage of those marketing those options to us.
+These could include a job change, divorce, family death, business sale, inheritance, and more.
+It could be confusing because there are so many options out there, and no shortage of those marketing those options to us.